William Bonin: Aftermath

-Bonin's family refused to claim his remains following his execution.
-His remains were cremated in a private ceremony with none of his family members present, and his ashes were later scattered over the Pacific Ocean.
-Three weeks after the execution, authorities discovered that his mother had openly exploited an administrative error pertaining to her son's social security disability payments —which Bonin had begun receiving for a mental disability in 1972 and which should have terminated upon his 1982 imprisonment —to maintain payments on her Downey home.
-This administrative error (totaling approximately $79,424) was only discovered after a funeral director notified the Social Security Administration of Bonin's death.
-His mother agreed to pay restitution for receiving these payments in March, claiming neither she nor her son were aware of the illegality of their actions.
+Bonin's family refused to claim his remains.
+They were cremated in a private ceremony that none of his family members attended, and his ashes were later scattered over the Pacific Ocean.
+Three weeks after his execution, authorities discovered that his mother had exploited an administrative error to receive Bonin's social security disability payments, which he had gotten since 1972 for his mental illness, and should have terminated upon his 1982 imprisonment.
+His mother used the payments—about $79,424—for her house bills.
+In March 1996, she agreed to pay restitution for receiving them, claiming neither she nor Bonin were aware that it was illegal to do so.